danswart/ryb-book/_book/110-motivations-needs.md

 - **"What marketplace problem are you offering to solve?"**

-    High-end home builders in the area complain they can't find reliable framing contractors with high construction standards and professional project management skills.
-They are routinely late on delivery and overbudget.
-These factors combine with rising interest rates and material costs to seriously erode profitablilty.
+    High-end home builders in the area can't find reliable framing contractors with high construction standards and professional project management skills.
+Contractors are routinely late on delivery and overbudget.
+These factors, combined with rising interest rates and material costs, seriously erode profitablilty for home builders.

 - **"Why hasn't this problem been solved yet?"**